 Managing a practice is hard work.
-Between the patients, records, billing, payroll, appointments and communication, employees still need to be managed.
-Benefits are often pushed to the backburner because they are assumed to be so expensive.
-It is true major health insurance is extremely expensive, but there are a few options you can implement to show your employees you care.
+Between the patients, records, billing, payroll, appointments and communication, employees need to be managed.
+Because of their perceived costs, benefits are often pushed to the backburner.
+Major health insurance is extremely expensive, but there are a few options you can implement to show your employees you care.

 Why offer benefits?

-Benefits have long history of being offered by employers and include everything from country club memberships to box seats at the professional sports stadium.
-While these are more unusual benefits, the most common benefits are retirement and insurance.
+Benefits have long history of being offered by employers.
+They include everything from country club memberships to box seats at the professional sports stadium.
+While these are more unusual benefits, retirement and insurance are the most common employee benefits.

-Benefits are offered to employees as an incentive because we live in a market economy and other companies are offering them.
-While it would be easier to offer an employee cash in lieu of student loan repayments, retirement matches and insurance premiums, the significance of an employer providing non-cash benefits makes a statement to the employee about the culture of the workplace and environment.
+Benefits are offered to employees because we live in a market economy and other companies are offering them.
+It would be easier to pay cash to employees in lieu of student loan repayments, retirement matches and insurance premiums.
+The significance of an employer providing non-cash benefits makes a statement to the employee about the culture of the workplace and environment.

-Start with what kind of culture you want to create.
+Start with the culture you want to create.

-An all cash workforce can feel like it is “every man for himself” and promote an “eat what you kill” culture.
-This most likely would undermine your care and concern for your employees.
+An all-cash workforce can feel like it is “every man for himself” and promote an “eat what you kill” culture.
+This would undermine your care and concern for your employees.
 Since you are working to create a team environment, cash may not communicate the team commitment you want.

-In contrast, benefits communicate a commitment to the employee as they are inherently more difficult to administer, therefore “stickier” to get out of.
+In contrast, benefits communicate a commitment to the employee.
+They are inherently more difficult to administer, therefore “stickier” to get out of.
 Also, there are sometimes better rates pooling employees with each other allowing for discounts.

-However practical the benefits are, we have all seen and heard stories of co-workers and loved ones sustaining accidents and battling diseases.
+However practical the benefits, we have all seen and heard stories of co-workers and loved ones sustaining accidents and battling diseases.
 Many of us are painfully aware of the devastating financial impact that friends and family members experience as they deal with prolonged medical treatment.

 The daily grind for a friend or co-worker with stage four cancer is so incredibly awful we would do anything to alleviate their suffering.
 Benefits offer an “ounce of prevention” that may alleviate the “pound of cure” a GoFundMe account may seek to offer.